 Step 1: Preheat the Oven to 350 °F

-You need to preheat the oven to 350 degrees F before you put the onion rings inside.
+You need to preheat the toaster oven to medium heat of 350 degrees F before you put the onion rings inside.
 Therefore, the temperature is medium to strong, by no means maximum because that way, you will only burn the rings.

 Step 2: Arrange Onion Rings and Cover with Foil

-Place the baking paper on the baking tray first and then arrange the onion rings in one row.
+Place the baking sheet on the baking tray first and then arrange the onion rings in one row.
 Don’t toss them on top of each other as they won’t be nicely crispy.

 When you have arranged the onion rings, cover them with aluminum foil.